ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/4-benchmark-i8mm-and-kleidiai.md

 ## Cross-compile the inference engine for CPU again, but this time use the KleidiAI optimizations

+Recently Arm has created a set of micro-kernels called "KleidiAI" that more efficiently use Arm's i8mm (8-bit integer matrix multiply) processor feature.
+These improvements will increase the throughput of quantized LLMs running on Arm chips that contain the i8mm feature.

-Clone XNNPACK and checkout a compatible commit:
+To build the KleidiAI optimizations into your applications, first clone XNNPACK and checkout a compatible commit:

 ```bash